Total Hip Replacement in NYC & Stamford, CT

 He’ll split part of the large gluteus maximus muscle and release the small tendons and muscles attached to the back of your hip joint.
 He’ll then open the posterior hip capsule to access the hip joint and replace it, and then repair it during the closing steps of the procedure.
 Any tendons released during the procedure are likewise repaired, after the prosthetic is placed.

-Posterior Hip Repalcement Recovery
+Posterior Hip Replacement Recovery

 In the first four to six weeks after posterior approach hip surgery, we may ask you to follow “hip precautions,” which entails not performing deep hip flexion, crossing the operated leg across your body (adduction), or internally rotating the hip (generally, positioning the leg so that you see its outer, or lateral, aspect).
 Combining these motions is the most dangerous in the first 12 weeks after surgery and can cause a hip dislocation.
 Following the prescribed precautions allows the repaired soft tissues to heal and will give you a stable hip that is unlikely to dislocate in the future.
 Dr. McLawhorn has shown that the repair of the capsule and tendons is durable for years after surgery.